 Job Opportunities

-The Moss Rehabilitation Research Institute (MRRI) seeks a post-doctoral research fellow to join exciting projects investigating the cognitive-sensorimotor interface, including an NIH-funded study of the cognitive, neuroanatomic, and sensorimotor factors underlying arm nonuse in stroke.
-This is an exciting opportunity to make substantial contributions to a multi-disciplinary research program led by Drs.
+The Moss Rehabilitation Research Institute (MRRI) seeks a post-doctoral research fellow to join an exciting project investigating the cognitive and sensorimotor bases of arm nonuse after stroke.
+This is an exciting opportunity to make substantial contributions to a NIH-funded multi-disciplinary research program led by Drs.
 Laurel Buxbaum and Shailesh Kantak.
-The research involves innovative behavioral experiments using virtual reality, detailed clinical/behavioral phenotyping, and state-of-the-art structural and resting-state functional imaging.
+The research involves innovating behavioral experiments using virtual reality, detailed clinical/behavioral phenotyping, and state-of-the-art structural and functional imaging.

-We welcome applications from individuals with a doctorate in experimental psychology, cognitive neuroscience, movement science, and kinesiology who are interested in advancing basic and translational science at the cognitive-motor interface in neurotypical and stroke survivors.
+We welcome applications from individuals with a doctorate in psychology, cognitive science, movement science, and kinesiology who are interested in advancing research at the cognitive-motor interface in neurotypical and stroke survivors.
 Applicants must have a track record in research, clear comprehension of research methods and experimental design, experience in statistics, and skill/experience in programming in R, python and/or MATLAB.
 Duties and responsibilities involve coordinating and supervising research assistants for data collection, entry and processing; conducting statistical analyses, interpreting findings and contributing to presentations and publications for dissemination.
 Candidates with a keen interest in developing an independent research career will be given preference.

-To apply, please email a cover letter detailing experience with the above, specific interest in our work, CV including details of any technical, programming, statistical skills, and publications, and 2-3 professional references to Brandon Knight (Email: brandon.knight@jefferson.edu) with the header “Post-doctoral research Fellow at MRRI”.
+To apply, please email a cover letter detailing experience with the above, specific interest in our work, CV including details of any technical, programming, and statistical skills, and the contact information for 2-3 professional references to Shailesh.kantak@Jefferson.edu with the header “Post-doctoral research Fellow at MRRI”.

 Back to top